gamemanual0/gm0/source/docs/software/tutorials/mecanum-drive.rst

            motorBackRight.setDirection(DcMotorSimple.Direction.REVERSE);

-           // Retrieve the IMU from the hardware map BNO055IMU imu = hardwareMap.get(BNO055IMU.class, "imu");
+           // Retrieve the IMU from the hardware map imu = hardwareMap.get(IMU.class, "imu");
-           BNO055IMU.Parameters parameters = new BNO055IMU.Parameters();
+           // Adjust the orientation parameters to match your robot IMU.Parameters parameters = new IMU.Parameters(new RevHubOrientationOnRobot(
-           // Technically this is the default, however specifying it is clearer parameters.angleUnit = BNO055IMU.AngleUnit.RADIANS;
+                   RevHubOrientationOnRobot.LogoFacingDirection.UP,
+                   RevHubOrientationOnRobot.UsbFacingDirection.FORWARD));
-           // Without this, data retrieving from the IMU throws an exception imu.initialize(parameters);
+           // Without this, retrieving data from the IMU throws an exception imu.initialize(parameters);

            waitForStart();